 Academic Design Research: Humor Computer Interaction 😂

 Humor is a core part of the human social experience.
 It’s a commonly enjoyable mechanism by which humans are able to connect, share, and deepen affinity.
-As HCI, including the sub-fields of educational technologies, HRI, and technical HCI - move rapidly towards designing, developing and incorporating new human-like digital and robotic technologies, in addition to new modes of interaction (including VR and AR) it’s valuable to consider how humor, a natural social function, might be incorporated into these technologies, and what the impact of humor might be on a user.
+As HCI, including the sub-fields of educational technologies, human-robot interaction (HRI), and technical HCI - move rapidly towards designing, developing and incorporating new human-like digital and robotic technologies, in addition to new modes of interaction (including VR and AR) it’s valuable to consider how humor, a natural social function, might be incorporated into these technologies, and what the impact of humor might be on a user.

 Intuitively, many HCI researchers know that the concept of incorporating humor in systems, platforms, and digital agents has merit.
 As more human-centered design approaches are used in HCI, humor is an emergent frontier for design research.
 If one is inclined to observe human behavior, occasions where humor is employed in social contexts is plentiful, useful, and enjoyable.